BillyDM/audioadapter-rs/README.md

 ## Supporting new data structures
-The required trait methods are simple, to make is easy to implement them for data structures not covered by the built-in wrappers.
+The required trait methods are simple, to make is easy to implement them for new data structures.
+The tests of this crate includes a minimal implementation called `VecAdapter`, that is based on a normal vector.

-There are default implementations for the functions that read and write slices.
+The [Adapter] and [AdapterMut] traits provide default implementations for the functions that read and write slices.
 These loop over the elements to read or write and clone element by element.
 These may be overriden if the wrapped data structure provides a more efficient way of cloning the data, such as [slice::clone_from_slice()].